Monuments and Memory: Dionysius of Halicarnassus and the Story of Rome

 13. Behind the Scenes: Learning to Supervise in Aeclanum

-Learning to train archaeologists20160916_142740
+Learning to train archaeologists

 After the two-month excavation in Policastro Bussentino last year, I was keen to improve on the skills I had learned.
 I had discovered during that excavation that I was actually really interested in taking more of a leadership role, but was not yet sure how much I knew, or yet needed to learn, to do so.
 A fortunate meeting with my former teacher, Dr. Ben Russell from the University of Edinburgh, alerted me to a dig that would be happening in Aeclanum (modern Mirabella Eclano) for September 2016.
-The excavation is an ongoing joint-venture with the University of Edinburgh and the Apolline Project (http://www.apollineproject.org/) with co-director, Ferdinando De Simone.Screenshot_2016-10-09-16-18-38~2With this in mind, I had been anticipating an exciting few weeks with two of my brilliant friends, both currently undertaking PhDs at the University of Saint Andrews and Edinburgh University.
-Packing for the trip (both passports in tow!) is one of the best parts…slowly I am getting more and more efficient.
+The excavation is an ongoing joint-venture with the University of Edinburgh and the Apolline Project(http://www.apollineproject.org/) with co-director, Ferdinando De Simone.

 With a few days spent adventuring and relaxing in Rome beforehand, we were all ready to get our hands dirty.

 One of the most interesting parts of getting involved in a dig like this is that while the directors and supervisors were well-seasoned, the site itself was essentially starting in many areas with virgin soil.
 Previous excavations had been carried out several decades before (in a few areas), and more recently a commissioned archaeological dig had been done by a commercial unit.
-20160909_214648But a variety of reasons, the work being done in this season could be viewed as the ground work for the future of the site.
+But a variety of reasons, the work being done in this season could be viewed as the ground work for the future of the site.
 That is an exciting prospect for anyone to be a part of, but I was especially keen since my understanding of how to supervise a trench was somewhat problematic.
 I was fairly sure there was a lot that I did not yet understand, but was keen to get in and learn.

 Coming to train on this dig, I was pretty keen to support younger students and help them feel confident.
 One or two items tend to come up whilst excavating in field schools which I tried to be mindful of.
 Traveling alone for the first time and living in a large group can push peoples comfort boundaries (shocking, I know).
 So with experience traveling quite a lot in Italy, and the last six months of working for Italiarail (the American vendor for the train network in Italy, Trenitalia), we were able to give advice and help sort out peoples’ logistical issues fairly easily!
-All these things in mind, it was a grand opportunity and beautiful location.20160906_104206
+All these things in mind, it was a grand opportunity and beautiful location.

 The Site